arcus/education_modules/sql_joins/sql_joins.md

 | 11 | C | Sep-Dec 2022 |
 | 14 | B | Jan-May 2023 |

-Here, "semester" is used in math\_grades and term is used in "language\_grades".
+Here, "semester" is used in math\_grades and "term" is used in language\_grades.
 So you might also see something like:

 ```sql
 ...